 The George Repka Outstanding Achievement Award recognizes individuals who have made a major contribution in the areas of recreation, culture, or social services to the community.

-- The applicants must have exhibited long (20+ years) service to the community in the areas of recreation, culture, or social services.
+- The applicants must have exhibited long (20+ years) service to the City in the areas of recreation, culture, or social services.

-- All applicants should be distinguished with notable achievements or contributions to the community.
+- All applicants should be distinguished with notable achievements or contributions to the City.

 Making a Nomination